zcaceres/MPC/Operating-Manual/OperatingManual.md

 ###Quality Control
 Administrators should check in at least once a day with students.
 Ask at least three students a simple question like, "How is it going?"
 "Is everything going ok?"
 Read between the lines.
 If a student seems hesitant to speak, don't force the issue.
 Instead, remind them with something like the following: "Well, please let me know if you can see areas to improve.
 That's my job."

+###Monitoring the Mentor Relationship
+The MPC should not be directly involved in the students' mentor-mentee relationships.
+However, administration should check in with students.
+"How's everything with your mentors?" works just fine.
+If there is a problem, students are usually quick to bring it up when asked.

+Administration should be vigilant to sudden changes in students mood or behavior after they begin mentor/mentee relationships.
+While there have not been any problems in the MPC so far, it's important to be aware of unhealthy relationships.
+If a student expresses that their mentor makes them uncomfortable or crossed personal lines, the MPC must offer the student the option to change mentors.
+If a mentor has made students uncomfortable, they should be removed from any databases of the MPC so that no further students interact with them.

+Mentors